SLC Disbursements Explained

 When Are SLC Disbursements Paid?

 SLC disbursements of your maintenance loan will be paid to you once a term (roughly), if you’re studying in England, Wales or Northern Ireland – with the total for each academic year split into three equal instalments and paid directly into your bank account.
-In Scotland, SAAS student loan payments are paid monthly, rather than in three equal instalments like the rest of the UK.

-You should receive a payment at the start of each term, with the intention being to allow students to learn more financial responsibility rather than getting a large lump sum at the start of the year.,
+You should receive a payment at the start of each term, with the intention being to allow students to learn more financial responsibility rather than getting a large lump sum at the start of the year.

 The exact date that your student finance disbursement from SLC will depend on your course and your uni.
 Generally speaking, though, you can expect your student finance payment to come in around end of September/start of October.